Taming-the-BEAST/Skyline-plots/README.md

 We will use BEAUti to generate the configuration file for BEAST2 from the sequence alignment.

-### Install BEAST 2 Plug-Ins
+### Install BEAST 2 packages

-While the Bayesian Coalescent Skyline plot is integrated in the core of BEAST2, we need to install the BDSKY package, which contains the birth-death skyline plot functionality.
+While the coalescent-based Bayesian Skyline Plot is integrated in the BEAST2 core, we need to install the BDSKY package, which contains the birth-death skyline model.
 Installation of packages is done using the package manager, which is integrated into BEAUti.

+> Open the **BEAST2 Package Manager** by navigating to **File > Manage Packages**.
+>
-Open the package manager with `File > Manage Packages` in BEAUti.
-Select the BDSKY package and install it using the `Install/Upgrade` button ([Figure 2](#fig:install)).
+> Install the **BDSKY** package by selecting it and clicking the **Install/Upgrade** button. ([Figure 2](#fig:install)
+>

+After the installation of a package, the program is on your computer, but BEAUti is unable to load the template files for the newly installed model unless it is restarted.
+So, let's restart BEAUti to make sure we have the **BDSKY** model at hand.

+> Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** package.
+>

 <figure>
 	<a id="fig:install"></a>